Commercial Air Conditioning, Commercial HVAC, Commercial Installations

 HVAC System Design: 6 Strategies for Modern Office Spaces

-Corporate office space is undergoing a rapid transformation.
+Corporate office space has transformed in recent years.
 Traditionally, these spaces included a ring of private offices around the perimeter of the space, with cubical farms occupying the center.
-Today, companies are moving to more of an open office plan, which requires different considerations for HVAC system design.
+Today, more companies have an open office plan, which requires different considerations for HVAC system design.

 Most of those perimeter offices are disappearing, as companies want space that takes advantage of natural light.
 And the cubicles are being replaced with workspaces designed for specific types of activity, such as pods for quiet concentration and team lounges for collaboration.
 How does all this change impact HVAC system design?
 Read on for some important strategies.

 HVAC system design strategies for better comfort in an open office space

 In general, we can’t emphasize enough the importance of thinking about HVAC system design early in the planning stages of the renovation or build project.
 The following are essential strategies that must be taken into consideration early, or you’ll end up needing to make expensive changes down the road.

 1. Design the space to reduce HVAC cooling loads for energy efficiency

 The HVAC system consumes more energy than any other part of your office space.
 When you’re renovating or building a new open plan space, it pays to design the space to reduce HVAC loads and save on energy costs.
 You’ll probably be installing better insulated walls, floors and windows, but here are some additional ideas you may not have considered.

 Adding more daylight is a design consideration that’s great for workplace health and wellbeing, and also for reducing heating loads in the winter.
 However, to avoid solar gain and increased cooling loads in the summer, consider using tinted low-e glass.